AarambhDevHub/rust_auth/README.md

 - **Register the API Handler as OpenAPI Path:** Each handler is registered as an OpenAPI path with detailed descriptions.
 - **Serving the Swagger UI:** The OpenAPI object is served via a web server, accessible through Swagger UI.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.